ogunlao/ogunlao.github.io/_posts/2020-05-23-knn-as-a-neural-network.md

 ## Introduction

-k-Nearest Neighbor uses a distance function to evaluate the label of a new test point.
-The method of evaluation involves taking the average of predictions of k nearest points to the given test point.
+k-Nearest Neighbor is a non-parametric model that uses a distance function to evaluate the label of a new test point.
+It involves taking the average of predictions of k nearest points to the given test point.
 It often serves a base model for many predictions tasks and often difficult to beat.

 Given a set of train data-points,
 \begin{equation}